devsarveshpatel/git-workflow-small-team/README.md

-This software is for demo perpose.
-This line added locally to create merge conflict
+This software is for demo perpose some to create merge conflict
-Very important software